LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 An overhead photograph of a Bangalore flower and colour vendor

-Eyes of Luru · @abhishek_hiremani — the city, seen from directly above
+Eyes of Luru · @abhishek_hiremani · the city from directly above

 02